- “Over 100 years of FRÜH”

 2015 has been a very special year - the Cölner Hofbräu P. Josef Früh KG celebrated her 111th anniversary.
 A milestone in the history of a long-established company.
 We celebrated this really important jubilee with several activities and special offers.
 And we raised our glasses to the next 111 years!

-Meanwhile, nearly 400 employees work for the traditional family business, and with Philipp C. Müller and Alexander Rolff, the fifth generation has taken over.
+Meanwhile, more than 400 employees work for the traditional family business, under the direction of Philipp C. Müller and Alexander Rolff in the fifth generation.